Brunhild: Prose Edda

 The Prose Edda of Snorri Sturluson is the earliest attestation of the Scandinavian version of Brunhild's life, dating to around 1220.
 Snorri tells the story of Brunhild in several chapters of the section of the poem called Skáldskaparsmál.
 His presentation of the story is very similar to that found in the Völsunga saga (see below), but is considerably shorter.

 After Sigurd kills the dragon Fafnir, he rides up to a house on a mountain, inside of which he finds a woman sleeping wearing armor.
 He cuts the armor from her, and she wakes up, and says that she was a valkyrie named Hild, but called Brunhild.
 Sigurd then rides away.

 Later, Sigurd brings Gunnar to Brunhild's brother Atli to ask for Brunhild's hand in marriage.
 Brunhild lives on a mountain called Hindarfjall, where she is surrounded by a wall of flame.
 Atli tells them that Brunhild will only marry a man who rides through the flame.
 Gunnar is unable to do this, and Sigurd switches shapes with him, riding through the flames.
 Sigurd then weds Brunhild as Gunnar, but places a sword between the two of them on their wedding night.
 The next morning, he gives Brunhild a ring from the hoard of the Nibelungen, and Brunhild gives him a ring in return.
 Gunnar and Sigurd then return to their own shapes and return to the court of Gunnar's father Gjuki.

 Some time later, Brunhild and Gudrun quarrel while washing their hair in the river.
 Brunhild says that she does not want the water that passes through Gudrun's hair to touch her own, because her husband Gunnar is braver.
 Gudrun replies with Sigurd's deeds of killing the dragon, but Brunhild says that only Gunnar had dared to ride through the wall of flame.
 Then Gudrun reveals to Brunhild that Sigurd was the one who rode through the wall, producing Brunhild's ring as proof.
 Brunhild then encourages Gunnar to kill Sigurd, which eventually he does.
 Once Sigurd is dead, Brunhild kills herself, and is burned on the same pyre as Sigurd.
 It is possible that Snorri's account of the quarrel between Brunhild and Gudrun derives from a lost Eddic poem.

 Poetic Edda

 The Poetic Edda, a collection of heroic and mythological Nordic poems, appears to have been compiled around 1270 in Iceland, and assembles mythological and heroic songs of various ages.
 A large number of poems deal with the relationship between Sigurd and Brunhild, which seems to have been of special interest to the compiler.

-Generally, none of the poems in the collection is thought to be older than 900AD and some appear to have been written in the thirteenth century.
+Generally, none of the poems in the collection is thought to be older than 900 AD and some appear to have been written in the thirteenth century.
 It is also possible that apparently old poems have been written in an archaicizing style and that apparently recent poems are reworkings of older material, so that reliable dating is impossible.
 Much of the Brunhild material is taken to have a relatively recent origin.